Investigator Appointed to Lead the UC Berkeley-UCSF Graduate Program in Bioengineering

 The executive committee’s main responsibilities include fostering the development of the graduate program in bioengineering, reviewing faculty membership, nominating graduate advisors on each campus to oversee the programs of individual students, appointing the admissions committee, and representing the program in official matters, both within and outside the university.

-The BioE joint program is a unique intercampus, interdisciplinary graduate program that combines the strength of the biomedical sciences and engineering at UCSF with the outstanding engineering, physical, and life sciences research at UCB.
+The BioE joint program is a unique intercampus, interdisciplinary graduate program that combines the strength of the biomedical sciences and engineering at UCSF with the outstanding engineering, physical, and life sciences research at Berkeley.